jurgengjoncari/rock-paper-scissors/README.md

 Some notes:

+- I've excluded the part where the game stops after reaching 5 points.
 - I've included the SVG file inside the HTML because it was the only way to add interactivity to it.